chug6/huguesblog.fr/Logbook-Blog-Hugo.md

 		> npm run build
 	- To get a preview of posts or articles not yet published, run:
 		> npm run build-preview
+	- publish a new post
+		> hugo new posts/premier.md

 #### Pour aller plus loin